 Pembroke's primary aquifer lies under the southwest side of town and extends into Hanson and Halifax.
 The town draws from six wells within this area for drinking water needs.
 This aquifer also encompasses most of the open water sources in town.
-Another smaller aguifer lies in the north part of town.
-Another smaller aquifer lies in the north part of town, which is a potential source of drinking water for the town.
-Other aquifers located mainly under Duxbury and Marshfield are also in Pembroke.
+Another smaller aguifer lies in the north part of town, which is a potential source of drinking water for the town.
+Other aguifers located mainly under Duxbury and Marshfield are also in Pembroke.
 Efforts to protect water resources that lay underneath multiple towns would assist those communities that draw from these aquifers.